A smoothed-Bayesian approach to frequency recovery from sketched data: Smoothed frequency estimation

-See Appendix \ref{proof_prop_nggp} for the proof of Proposition \ref{prop_nggp}.
-Similar to the estimator obtained in Proposition \ref{prop_dp}, the smoothed frequency estimator in \eqref{eq:prop-nggp} also applies a linear shrinkage to $c_j$.
-In particular, the expression in \eqref{eq:prop-nggp} is decreasing in the smoothing parameters $\theta$, $\tau$, and $\alpha$.
-This is again intuitive because the expected number of distinct symbols in the random sample $\mathbf{X}_{n}$ is an increasing function of these parameters \citep{Lij(07)}.
+Similar to the estimator under DP smoothing, \eqref{eq:prop-nggp} also applies linear shrinkage to $c_j$ and is straightforward to evaluate for any choice of $(\theta, \alpha, \tau)$, requiring only the computation of the exponential integral function, which is easily evaluated numerically.
+The smoothing parameters $(\theta, \alpha, \tau)$ can be estimated by (approximately) maximizing either the marginal likelihood of the sketch, or the marginal likelihood of a (small) subset of the data.
+Although this process is somewhat more involved than estimating the parameter $\theta$ in the DP case, due to the absence of a closed-form marginal likelihood expression for the general NGGP, it remains practical.
+See Appendix~\ref{sec:estimation} for further details.

-In the special case of $\alpha=0$ and $\tau=1$, Proposition \ref{prop_nggp} reduces to Proposition \ref{prop_dp}, as the NGGP reduces to the DP.
-This equivalence also can be seen by looking at the random variable $V_{\theta,\alpha,\tau}$ in \eqref{struct_ngg}, since
+Note that it is intuitive why the smoothed estimator in \eqref{eq:prop-nggp} is decreasing in all three parameters $\theta$, $\tau$, and $\alpha$: the expected number of distinct symbols in $\mathbf{X}_{n}$ is an increasing function of these parameters \citep{Lij(07)}.